janpaepke/ScrollMagic/README.md

 	elementEnd: -100,
 });

-// Active while passing center, but with a fixed scroll
-// distance of 150px, regardless of element height.
+// Fixed scroll distance of 150px, regardless of element height.
 // elementEnd receives the element's size and offsets from
 // the bottom — (size - 150) leaves only 150px of track.
 new ScrollMagic({